jrebecchi/xpath-helper/python/xpath-helper/README.md

 str(el) # "//*[((text()[contains(., 'JavaScript')] or text()[contains(., 'Pyhton')]) and text()[contains(., 'package')])]"
 ```
 ## SVG
-Navigating into SVG elements from an HTML file can be tricky with XPath, that is why a subset of functions have been added for that purpose.
-They are all ending with `...by_svg_tag`.
+Navigating into SVG elements from an HTML file can be tricky with XPath, that is why a subset of functions have been added.
+They are all ending with `...by_svg_tag` and can be used as below.

 ```python
 from xpath_helper import XPathHelper, filter